-A license activation key can be entered from the command-line as follows:
+A license activation key may also have been provided which can be entered from the command-line as follows:

 '''

 $ ./asn1c -lickey <key> -nousage

 '''

 where <key> would be replaced with the key value.
 No output will appear on the screen if a successful activation occurred.